verus-lang/paper-sosp24-artifact/site/guide.md

 memory log (all in Figure 8).

 **Claim C**.
-The performance of the verified page table implementation is comparable to the corresponding unverified implementation (with the exception of eager directory reclamation, which the unverified implementation does not do).
+The performance of the verified page table implementation is comparable to the corresponding unverified implementation (except for eager directory reclamation, which the unverified implementation does not do).
 (Figure 11)

 **Claim D**.
 The prototype verified memory allocator can complete 8 out of 19 benchmarks from mimalloc’s benchmark suite, though it does not reach performance parity.
 (Figure 12)